 Activity: City tour, Trekking

 We will meet you at Kathmandu Tribhuvan International Airport and transfer to your hotel.
-When you have had your time to settle in and freshen up after your long fight, you will be invited to visit our office for a briefing about your program.
-You will have meeting with your trekking guide and discuss about the equipment needed for the trekking and we will process for the trekking permits.
-If you arrive at night we will have same discussion in next day morning after your breakfast.
+When you have had your time to settle in and freshen up after your long flight, you will be invited to visit our office for a briefing about your program.
+You will have a meeting with your trekking guide and discuss the equipment needed for the trekking, and we will process for the trekking permits.
+If you arrive at night, we will have the same discussion in next day morning after breakfast.

-The day start with a gentle climb, but it soon becomes steeper, climbing through wild forests of hemlocks, oaks, maples and white and pink rhododendrons high above the Langtang Khola.
-The tantalizing glimpse of snow capped peaks start appearing along with fleeting view of Mt.
+The day starts with a gentle climb, but it soon becomes steeper, climbing through wild forests of hemlocks, oaks, maples, and white and pink rhododendrons high above the Langtang Khola.
+The tantalizing glimpse of the snow-capped peaks starts appearing along with a fleeting view of Mt.
 Langtang Lirung (7244m) through the trees.
-The trail leads to a log bridge and on climbing further we come across lush meadows of Ghora Tabela (2992m).
+The trail leads to a log bridge, and on climbing further, we come across lush meadows of Ghora Tabela (2992m).
 The trail ascends gradually as the valley opens up into classical U-shaped glacial.
-Follow the trail across the helipad and yak pastures, climb briefly through rhododendrons and scattered Tamang villages.
-The trail crosses a stream and climbs past several water driven mills and prayer wheels to the large settlement of Langtang (3430m), headquarter of Langtang National Park.
-The village has flat-roofed Tibetan style house and elaborately carved driven windows of the upper village is worth exploring.
-Valley is surrounded by stone walls enclosing fields where buckwheat, potatoes, wheat, turnips and barley are planted and easy to find yak and the wild goats wondering around you.
+Follow the path across the helipad and yak pastures, climb briefly through rhododendrons, and scattered Tamang villages.
+The trail crosses a stream and climbs past several water-driven mills and prayer wheels to the large settlement of Langtang (3430m), headquarter of Langtang National Park.
+The village has flat-roofed Tibetan style houses, and elaborately carved driven windows of the upper town are worth exploring.
+Valley is surrounded by stone walls enclosing fields where buckwheat, potatoes, wheat, turnips, and barley are planted and easy to find yak and the wild goats wondering around you.

 Today is the rest and exploration day of the trekking.
-We visit the monastery and the cheese factory or may walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung or ascend Kyanjin Ri (4350m) and Tserko Ri (5,000m), which is highest point of this trek.
+We visit the monastery and the cheese factory or may walk up the moraine to see the spectacular ice faces and tumbling glaciers of Langtang Lirung or ascend Kyanjin Ri (4350m) and Tserko Ri (5,000m), which is the highest point of this trek.
 Hike easy for a breath-taking panorama of the Langtang Lirung, Langtang range, Kinshung, Yansa Tsenji.
-We also have options to do a side trip to Langshisa Kharka.
-There are several alternatives sided trips, the surroundings areas of North having many smaller uninhabited valleys.
+We also have options to make a side trip to Langshisa Kharka.
+There are several alternatives sided tours, the surroundings areas of North having many smaller uninhabited valleys.
 Spend your night back to the Kyanjin.

-Today is free or last minute you have few hour special shopping for your relatives.
-If you have more time you can do some shopping or sightseeing.
+Today is free or the last minute.
+You have a few hours of unique shopping for your relatives.
+If you have more time, you can do some shopping or sightseeing.
 We will drop you to the International airport to catch your flight back to your home and wish for your Safe journey.